 The cast seemed a little on the lacklustre side, and rather generic (as in similar stories from recent series set in bases under siege).
 Having said that, Lindsey Duncan was fine as Captain Adelaide Brook, and of the supporting cast, only Chook Sibtain as Tarak seemed to rise above the mediocrity.
 There was even a Dalek thrown in for good measure , who inexplicably is shown sparing a young Adelaide from extermination.
 Perhaps he was as bored with the plot as I was, or perhaps he was just thrown in so he could become the first Dalek to appear in High Definition, since the show has made the switch.
 Tennant gave a usual performance, I thought, slightly raising his game late on when the script demanded it.

-The make-up of the transformed humans was very good, and most likely will have scared a lot of the children watching, and I’m sure most of them will have enjoyed the little robot, Gadget, as previous (young) generations loved K-9.
+The make-up of the transformed humans was very good, and most likely will have scared a lot of the children watching.
+I’m sure most of them will have enjoyed the little robot, Gadget, as previous (young) generations loved K-9.

-So, the Doctor’s ‘song’ draws ever closer, and a new Tardis incumbent beckons.
-For many fans, this is going to be a sad event, but for an ever increasing group, they may be thinking…it’s about time.
-I miss Eccleston’s brief portrayal more with every passing story, and feel a change in style is needed, and a new Doctor every few years is healthy for the show’s future.
+Above all, the Doctor’s ‘song’ draws ever closer, and a new Tardis incumbent beckons.
+For many fans, this is going to be a sad event.
+But for an ever increasing group, they may be thinking…it’s about time.
+I miss Eccleston’s brief portrayal more with every passing story, and feel a change in style is needed.
+A new Doctor every few years is healthy for the show’s future.
 I won’t personally miss Tennant when he goes, but he’s given many a fine moment over his tenure.
 I still think his finest performances were in School Reunion and Human Nature/Family Of Blood.
 He was pretty close in his first encounter with the Cybermen too.
 Hopefully he’ll get the chance to top that in his final two instalments, as he is undoubtedly a great actor.

-I don’t know how the show will celebrate it’s 47th birthday, but hope that it at least has a special Doctor at the helm.
+I don’t know how the show will celebrate it’s 47th birthday.
+However I hope that it at least has a special Doctor at the helm.
 So let’s raise a glass, or a banana daiquiri, and say happy birthday to Doctor Who.
 Thanks for the good, the bad, and the Paul McGann TV Movie.
 Here’s to the future!
 Or is that the past…?